Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Scarlet Pimpernel.

-Well, the Scarlet Pimpernel of the Vatican is a nickname
+Well, the Scarlet Pimpernel of the Vatican

-given to Irish Catholic
+is a nickname given to Irish Catholic priest

-under the noses of the enemy.
-He was a real
+and a lot of Jews under the noses of the enemy.

-their letters for them.
-They enlisted
+So he smuggled their letters for them.

-Major General Michael Gambier
+They enlisted Major General Michael Gambier-Parry,

-Parry, who was rather artistic
+who was rather artistic

 and was able to come up with forged documents